eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 }
 ```

-> GitHub Copilot may not give the correct code which is quite normal.
-Developers should understand how prompt works and
+> Bear in mind that GitHub Copilot may not provide the correct code.
-> guide Copilot to the right direction.
-For example, you could type `public ResponseEntity` which will give you the code
+> It is crucial for developers to understand how the prompt works and guide Copilot in the right direction.
-> you originally wanted.
+> For example, you could start typing `public ResponseEntity` to prompt GitHub Copilot to the right direction instead of just put the prompt and wait.

 </details>